-With ranking questions and numerical rating scales it’s important to give the respondent context.
-For instance, imagine you asked the question, “how much do you like ice cream?”
-Without explaining the value of the numbers on your scale, a numerical rating scale might not make much sense.
+With ranking questions and numerical rating scales, it’s important to give the respondent some context.
+For instance, imagine you asked the question “How much do you like ice cream?”
+If you don't explain the value of the numbers on your scale, a numerical rating scale might not make much sense.

 Chances are you’ve seen this question type before.
-Likert scale questions are the “do you agree or disagree” questions you often see in surveys, and are used to gauge respondents’ opinions and feelings.
+Likert scale questions are the “Do you agree or disagree” questions that you often see in surveys and are used to gauge respondents’ opinions and feelings.

-Likert Scale questions give respondents a range of options – for example, starting at “not at all likely” scaling all the way up to “extremely likely”.
+Likert scale questions give respondents a range of options – for example, starting at “not at all likely” and scaling all the way up to “extremely likely”.
 That’s why they work well to understand specific feedback.
-For example, customer satisfaction survey questions often use a Likert scale to measure their opinions or attitudes on a range of topics.
+For example, survey questions for employees often use a Likert scale to measure their opinions or attitudes on a range of topics.

 If you want to ask a few questions in a row that have the same response options, matrix questions are your best option.
 A series of Likert scale questions or a series of rating scale questions can work well as a matrix question.
 Matrix questions can simplify a lot of content, but it’s important to use them carefully.
-Very large matrices can be confusing and difficult to take on mobile devices.
+Very large matrices, like the one below, can be confusing and difficult to take on mobile devices.

 The dropdown question is an easy way to display a long list of multiple choice answers without overwhelming your respondents.
-With it, you can give them a scrollable list of answers to choose from.
+By using this, you can give them a scrollable list of answers to choose from.

 Sometimes, showing all answer options at once can offer your respondents useful context about the question.
-Keep that in mind whenever you consider using more than one dropdown question in your survey.
+Bear that in mind whenever you consider using more than one dropdown question in your survey.

-When it comes to analyzing data, open-ended questions aren’t the best option.
-It’s not easy to quantify written answers which is why text boxes are better for providing qualitative data.
+When it comes to analysing data, open-ended questions aren’t the best option.
+It’s not easy to quantify written answers, which is why text boxes are better for providing qualitative data.
 Allowing your respondents to offer feedback in their own words could help you uncover opportunities that you may have otherwise overlooked.
-However, if you’re looking for data to analyze, you may want to engage in some quantitative marketing research and utilize closed questions.
+However, if you’re looking for data to analyse, you may want to engage in some quantitative marketing research and utilise closed questions.

 Use demographic survey questions if you’re interested in gathering information about a respondent’s background or income level.
-When properly used, these types of questions in a questionnaire allow you to gain better insights on your target audience.
-Demographic questions are powerful tools to segment your audience based on who they are and what they do, allowing you to take an even deeper dive in on your data.
+When properly used, these types of questions in a questionnaire allow you to gain better insights into your target audience.
+Demographic questions are powerful tools for segmenting your audience based on who they are and what they do, allowing you to delve even deeper into your data.

-Once you get the hang of survey question types, you’ll quickly get the most out of your data.
+Once you get the hang of survey question types, you’ll soon start to get the most out of your data.
 Learning which survey question type to use helps you focus on the most important information you need from respondents.
 Until then, you can use our survey creation tools to help you choose the best questions for your survey.

 Creating a great survey doesn’t have to be difficult.
 Don’t let the design of a questionnaire throw you.
 You could create one in minutes by choosing from one of our hundreds of free, expert-designed survey templates built by our in-house subject-matter experts and survey scientists.

 Prefer to create a survey from scratch?
 Use our Question Bank to start populating your survey with ready-made questions that can help you get the answers you need.
-Either way, you’re sure to have a survey our methodologists say will leave you with unbiased results.
+Either way, you can count on having a survey that our methodologists say will leave you with unbiased results.

 Are your surveys ready to go mobile?
-Roughly 3 in 10 people taking SurveyMonkey surveys in the U.S. do so on a smartphone or tablet.
-Here’s a quick checklist on the different survey questions you should ask and how to format your survey to ensure it’s mobile-optimized and mobile-friendly.
+Roughly three in 10 people taking SurveyMonkey surveys in the U.S. do so on a smartphone or tablet.
+Here’s a quick checklist for the different survey questions you should ask and how to format your survey to ensure it’s mobile-optimised and mobile-friendly.

 It’s important to know which survey question type to use and when to use it.
 Once you’re familiar with different survey questions, you’ll be able to focus on what you need from respondents, getting you far better data than ever before.